Wheelock and Company

-Wheelock and Company Limited is a Hong Kong-based financial real estate company.
-It was listed as #1249 on the Forbes 2000 list.
+Wheelock and Company Limited is a Hong Kong–based financial real estate company.
+It was listed as No. 1249 on the Forbes 2000 list.

 The group's principal activities are property investment, property development, property management and agency, and investment holding.
 The group is also involved in distribution and retail businesses including Lane Crawford, Joyce and City'super.
 Operations are carried out in Hong Kong, the British Virgin Islands, mainland China and Singapore.